tohanilhan/FIFA23-RANDOM-TEAM-SELECTOR-TELEGRAM-BOT/README.md

 #   FIFA-RANDOM-TEAM-GENERATOR-BOT

 ## Description
-This is a Telegram bot that allows you to randomly select a team from the FIFA 23 game.
+This is a Telegram bot that allows you to randomly select teams from the FIFA 23 game.
 The bot is written in Go and uses the [telegram-bot-api](https://github.com/go-telegram-bot-api/telegram-bot-api/tree/master) library for the Telegram Bot API.
 And also it uses [colly](https://github.com/gocolly/colly) for scraping teams data from the [SoFifa](https://sofifa.com/teams) website.

 You can use this bot to play with your friends in FIFA 23 when you don't know which team to choose or you want a little more excitement :)